Proxem/BlasNet/README.md

 #### Windows Users

 You first need to download [Intel's MKL](https://software.intel.com/en-us/mkl) libraries for Windows.
 Check that the folder contains `mkl_rt.dll` which is the main library used by BlasNet.
-To set the provider to use `mkl_rt.dll` for the low level array operations place the following line at the begining of your code :
+To set the provider to use `mkl_rt.dll` for the low level array operations place the following line at the beginning of your code :
 ```
 using BlasNet;